Capitol Reef National Park Fruit Blossom & Harvest Calendar 2025

 If you’re looking to harvest fruit at Capitol Reef, you’ll have to wait until summer or fall.
 In this case, too, the exact fruit picking time windows differ between fruit types, and are dependent on weather.

-Historically, these are the best times to pick fruit in Capitol Reef National Park for each specific fruit:
+Historically, these are the best times to pick fruit in Capitol Reef National Park for specific fruits:

 Remember that both the Capitol Reef blossoms calendar and harvest calendar can vary up to a few weeks each year.
-For accurate up-to-date information, you can call the park’s very own “fruit hotline” at 435 425-3791.
-After the introduction, you can press #1 for general information, or press #5 for updates on Capitol Reef’s fruit blossoms or picking.
+For accurate up-to-date information, you can call the park’s very own “fruit hotline” at 435-425-3791.
+After the introduction, press #1 for general information, followed by pressing #5 for updates on Capitol Reef’s fruit blossoms or picking.

 Historically, these are the Capitol Reef fruit harvest predictions by the National Park Service: